Rud156/ShooterGame/README.md

     - [X]  Ability Secondary - Dark Slash.
 Targets marked with this take more damage from Primary for sometime
     - [X]  Ability Tertiary - Shadow Movement.
 Similar to how Rogue from Sabertooth moved (Andro Dash).
 There is a delay between when gravity starts affecting.
     - [X]  Ability Ultimate - Inflict Fade Ultimate and Paranoia as a pulse
+- [X]  Type 4 - Grenadier (Raze)
+    - [X]  Ability Primary - Shoot Plasma bombs that stick to the ground and hurt enemies in range.
+They disappear after sometime (SlaughterSpine)
+    - [X]  Ability Secondary - Soldier 76 Grenades homing grenades but has a slow targeting range so can be dodged
+    - [X]  Ability Tertiary - Fine… Raze Satchel
+    - [X]  Ability Ultimate - Here comes the party! :smile: